NilzeyX/swiftUI-opendesign/README.md

 1. **Fork** the repository
 2. **Create a new branch** for your design
-3. **Add your design** in an appropriate directory
+3. **Add your design** in a NEW directory
-   - Create a new directory if it's a new category
+   - Create a new directory with all relevant subfolders
    - Include all necessary files (Swift, Metal shaders, etc.)
 4. **Document your design**:
    - Add comments explaining how the design works
    - Include any parameters that can be customized
    - Explain any dependencies or requirements
+   - Make it beginner friendly
-5. **Submit a pull request** with a description of your design
+5. **Submit a pull request** with a description of your design in as much detail as possible

 ### Contribution Guidelines

 When contributing, please:

+- Update the bottom of this README.md with acknowledgements if you have used other creators code
-- Ensure your code is well-commented and follows Swift style guidelines
+- Ensure your code is well-commented and follows good design practices
 - Include a preview image or GIF of your design if possible
 - Explain the use case or inspiration for your design
 - Mention any performance considerations or limitations